 - Relationship-dependent-meaning; The structure of linguistic engagement of Niitsi'powahsin (the Blackfoot language) can be thought of as a “grammar of animacy” (Kimmerer, 2017) – a manner of expression that isn't structured around things/nouns, but about sentience, dynamism, possibility.

 - Complete meanings rather than words: Niitsi'powahsin is not a language of words, but a language of complete expressions.
 Distinctions of nouns and verbs dissolve because they don't exist without the other.
-Rather Áóhtakoistsi (groupings of sounds) come together do describe an Áíkia'pii (event) comprised of the interrelated and interdependent Iitáíssapo'pi (view or spatial dimension) + Niitáínaarrsii'pi (quality) + Áísawaa'pii (process/change) + Aanista'pii (manner-of-state).
+Rather Áóhtakoistsi (groupings of sounds) come together to describe an Áíkia'pii (event) comprised of the interrelated and interdependent Iitáíssapo'pi (view or spatial dimension) + Niitáínaarrsii'pi (quality) + Áísawaa'pii (process/change) + Aanista'pii (manner-of-state).

 - As such, we depart from our usual strategy of root word-based analysis.
 Instead, we focus on Aanissin, complete sayings.